-If the person was not at fault and has severe injuries, they are entitled to the same as for a person not at fault with non minor injuries, but if treatment and care expenses are ongoing 5 years after the date of accident, then the Lifetime Care and Support Scheme will become the relevant insurer and will manage ongoing expenses.
+If the person was not at fault and has severe injuries, they are entitled to the same as for a person not at fault with non minor injuries, but if treatment and care expenses are ongoing 5 years after the date of accident, then the Lifetime Care and Support Authority will become the relevant insurer and will manage ongoing expenses.

 If the person was at fault, regardless of injury, they are entitled to:

 - Statutory benefits (treatment care, and weekly benefits for loss of earnings) for up to six months from the date of accident

 - Limited domestic assistance (graded to match the injured person’s recovery).

 If the person was injured before 1 December 2017